FraunhoferIWES/foxes/paper/paper.md

 turbines.
 Hence scalability is an issue of central importance for modern numerical wind farm and wake modelling approaches.

-`foxes` is build upon the idea of fast vectorized evaluation of the input states, making use of the `dask` package [@dask] via the `xarray` package [@xarray].
+`foxes` is built upon the idea of fast vectorized evaluation of the input states, making use of the `dask` package [@dask] via the `xarray` package [@xarray].
 This means that in general, it does not solve differential equations that interconnect the states, but rather relies either on analytical models or on lookup-table based models.
-An exception are the included features of calculations along streamlines of the background flow, and also integrations of variables along the latter for some models.
+Exceptions are the included features of calculations along streamlines of the background flow and integrations of variables along the latter for some models.

 `foxes` was designed to be very modular when it comes to modelling aspects of wind farm